lelderki/E05a-Input/README.md

 # E05-Input

-This is an exercise to help you become accustomed to how Godot treats user input.
+This was an exercise to help me become accusted to how Godot treats user input.
+Directions are below.

-Instructions are as follows:
  - Fork and Clone this repository.
 Choose a location where it will be downloaded on your computer.
  - Open Godot.
 In the Project Manager, select "Import".
  - Click "Browse", navigate to the folder you downloaded when you cloned the repository, and select the project.godot file.
 Press "Import & Edit"